vasba/genai-bootcamp-2025/opea-comps/Readme.md

 Tried to use Github Copilot Agent with cloned OPEA GenAIExamples and based on them generated the code to fullfill the scenario in Readme.md.

-However it did not work well so I played with the examples to get a better picture of the OPEA and created the content manually usinc pieces from the examples.
+However it did not work well so I played with the examples to get a better picture of the OPEA and created the content manually using pieces from the examples.

 # Use Case